mooship/moovite/README.md

 🚩 Node v16+ is recommended.

--   Click `Use This Template` and select `Create a new repository`
+-   Click `Use This Template` and select `Create a new repository`.
--   Clone your newly created repository
+-   Clone your newly created repository.
--   Feel free to delete the `.idea/` or `.vscode/` config directories if you don't use WebStorm or VSCode
+-   Feel free to delete the `.idea/` or `.vscode/` config directories if you don't use WebStorm or VSCode.
--   Open up `package.json` and review or edit its contents - note the scripts
+-   Open up `package.json` and review or edit its contents - note the scripts.
--   In the root of the repository, execute `npm i` to install the necessary dependencies
+-   In the root of the repository, execute `npm i` to install the necessary dependencies.
--   Go ahead and execute `npm run dev` to run the app
+-   Go ahead and execute `npm run dev` to run the app.

 ### DevTools